2023 Solar Incentives Guide for Midlothian, TX - Tax Credits & Rebates

 Solar Water Heater With Natural Gas Backup: $750

 Tankless or Super High-efficiency Water Heater: $650

 Furnace Tune-Up: $40

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The phrase "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different types of incentives, like cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Some incentives may be handled by the state of Texas, by your utility company or by county or municipality, while others are federal.
+You might be eligible for different kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Texas and others from the federal government.
 Categories of solar incentives include:

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Midlothian solar installation company.
+Your local Midlothian solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives